Palau travel guide

 If you’re not fully vaccinated

-If you’re not fully vaccinated, you will not be allowed entry into Palau unless you receive an exemption from the Director of the Ministry of Health and Human Services who will decide on an individual and case-by-case basis.
+If you’re not fully vaccinated, you will not be allowed entry into Palau unless you receive an exemption from the Director of the Ministry of Health and Human Services who will decide on an individual and case-by-case basis based only on medical justification.

 Children and young people

-Any exemptions to the specified entry requirements must be secured from the Director of the Ministry of Health and Human Services who will decide on an individual and case-by-case basis.
+Any exemptions to the specified entry requirements must be secured from the Director of the Ministry of Health and Human Services who will decide on an individual and case-by-case basis and based only on a medical justification.

 Check your passport and travel documents before you travel